Accounting and Finance Group

 Job market paper (CEMFI working paper Nr 2410) [Draft]

 This paper investigates the impact of supervisory resolution tools-- bail-ins and bailouts-- on banks’ ex-ante portfolio choice and ex-post default probabilities in response to idiosyncratic and systematic shocks.
 Banks adjust their short-term and long-term risky investments based on anticipated resolution policies.
-I find that both types of shocks can create financial fragility, which the two resolution tools address distinctly.
-Creditor bailouts, acting like deposit insurance, eliminate the equilibrium with bank defaults.
-Bail-ins, on the other hand, lead to ex-ante portfolio composition adjustments: they reduce solvency risk under idiosyncratic risk but increase liquidity risk when both idiosyncratic and systematic risks are present, increasing the likelihood of systemic defaults.
+I find that both types of shocks can create financial fragility, which the two resolution tools address differently.
+Creditor bailouts, i.e., extending deposit insurance coverage, eliminate the equilibrium with bank defaults.
+On the other hand, bail-ins lead to ex-ante portfolio reallocation: they reduce idiosyncratic risk but increase liquidity risk when both shocks are present, increasing the likelihood of systemic defaults.

 presenting at: 13th MoFiR Workshop on Banking, Women in Banking and Finance EFiC Workshop, the 2024 Annual Meeting of the Central Bank Research Association (CEBRA), and 10th IWH-Fin-Fire Workshop on „Challenges to Financial Stability”.